 The University Gallery serves as a bridge between different forms of thought that take place side by side on the largest campus in Israel.
 It serves the students and staff, as well as the general public.
 The Gallery is also home to the university's Curatorial and Museum Studies Program, which aims to train future curators and provide the theoretical and practical infrastructure for working in museums, galleries and various cultural institutions.
 The projects on display in the Gallery examine contemporary questions from a historical and critical perspective, using practices of social engagement and collaborations with the local community.
 The public is welcome to visit the Gallery, free of charge.
 Follow us here.

-In 2004, a new wing was inaugurated next to the Gallery, the Michel Kikoïne Foundation, donated by Ms. Claire Maratier-Kikoïne in memory of her father, the French-Jewish painter who was one of the top painters of the Paris School.
-This wing includes spacious galleries, an auditorium and seminar classes used by the Faculty of Arts and the University community.
+In 2004, a new wing was inaugurated next to the gallery, the Michel Kikoïne Foundation, donated by Ms. Claire Maratier-Kikoïne in memory of her father, the French-Jewish painter who was one of the top painters of the Paris School.
+This wing includes spacious galleries, an auditorium and seminar classes that serve the Faculty of Arts and the university community.

 The Tel Aviv University Art Gallery was founded in 1976 by the late Prof. Mordechai Omer, who directed it from its inception and until his death in June 2011.
 The first exhibitions were displayed in the lobby of the Faculty of Arts (Mexico Building), and in 1982, the exhibitions were presented in temporary exhibition halls in the Mexico Building.
 The current residence of the Gallery, named after Genia Schreiber, was donated by her son Boris Schreiber from France and the United States, and was inaugurated on December 5, 1988.
 The Gallery is located at the front of the university campus, near Gate 7, and forms the eastern side of Antin Square, facing Levanon St. corner of Einstein St.